LeeMorinUCF/QMB3311S22/demo_08_PP_Ch_06_Using_Modules/README.md

 The objective is to find the (unknown) vector ```x = c(4, 7)```, using only ```A``` and ```b```.
 The most common such problem is when the matrix ```A``` is square, that is, it has the same number of rows and columns.
+That is, the system of equations contains the same number of equations as there are unknown variables to solve for.

 ### The Tools: Working with Matrices

-Some languages are designed for matrix algebra.
+Some programming languages are designed for matrix algebra.
 For example, when you use the statistical programming language ```R```, the matrix multiplication operator is the symbol ```%*%```.
 In the first problem, it is used in the following ```R``` code.